TOSIT-IO/tdp-observability/README.md

 Ansible collection to deploy a monitoring stack on top of a [TDP](https://github.com/TOSIT-IO/TDP) cluster.

-For now, relies on [cloudalchemy.prometheus](https://github.com/cloudalchemy/ansible-prometheus) and [cloudalchemy.grafana](https://github.com/cloudalchemy/ansible-grafana) to deploy Prometheus and Grafana.
+For now, relies on [cloudalchemy.grafana](https://github.com/cloudalchemy/ansible-grafana) to deploy Grafana.

 ## Download binaries